Tips for Reducing the Risk of Dementia

 3. Keep Your Brain Active

-Mentally stimulating activities help keep your brain sharp and may lower dementia risk.
+Mentally stimulating activities help keep your brain sharp and may reduce the risk of dementia.
 Engage in activities like puzzles, crosswords, chess, or learning a new language or musical instrument.
 Lifelong learning and challenging your cognitive abilities can create a cognitive reserve, which may delay the onset of dementia symptoms.

 4. Get Quality Sleep